 The Type of PCIe Slots

-PCIe slots can be found in varying configuration.
-They are differentiated by two aspects:
+PCIe slots can be found in varying configurations.
+Two aspects differentiate them:

 - Their physical size